EyasuTeshome/shifttracker/mock-interviews/attend-your-industry-professional-mock-interview-v2.md

 ## Description

 You will attend your industry professional mock interview on the date and time that you scheduled.
-Once you participate in the interview, the industry professional mock interviewer will inform Microverse and this activity will be marked as complete.
+Once you participate in the interview, the industry professional mock interviewer will inform Microverse of your score.
+This activity will be marked as complete if you obtain a score of 2, 3 or 4.
+If you receive a 1, you will not complete this activity and you will have to repeat a block.

 Remember that the interview is a module requirement, so you must complete it before the module ends.

+**If you are repeating the block because you didn't complete this activity, you need to schedule another interview.
+To do so, follow the instructions in [this lesson](https://github.com/microverseinc/curriculum-professional-skills/blob/main/mock-interviews/JSR-schedule-your-industry-professional-mock-interview-v3.md).** We suggest that you focus your efforts on honing your interview skills during the week.

 ### Refresher on preparing for your industry professional mock interview?